JJSlabbert/iTilt-digital-hydrometer/README.md

 # LED INDICATORS
-1 Flashe=Awaike from deep sleep

-3 Flashes=Publish data to Cayenne
+Gyro LED is Blue or Red
+ESP32 Firebeetle LED is green

+Gyro LED on and ESP LED ON, Awaike from deep sleep.
+All sensors will readed Gyro LED of and ESP LED still on, Connecting to WiFi and send data to cloud Gyro and ESP LED of, ESP is in deep sleep

-10 Short flashes= WiFiManager Configuration portal will start in three minutes.
+10 Short flashes of ESP= WiFiManager Configuration portal will start in three minutes.

+#iTilt ORIENTATION
+1) VERTICAL, BATTERY DOWN
+  On reset, Configuration portal will run
+2) VERTICAL, BATTERY SIDEWAYS
+  On reset, the iTilt will enter hibernation mode.
+This is the ideal mode to store device or charge battery.

 # NOTES ON MODEL CALIBRATION (CALCULATION OF THE POLYNOMIAL)

 https://user-images.githubusercontent.com/38969599/134277840-7fbd0afc-ea88-456a-885e-82393b596da0.mp4